OspreySecurity/CobraLang/README.md

  - using the ~/ represents where the init directory is
  - includes can happen anywhere in the file and by dynamically included during runtime

-Include another module, included with the language:
+Include a module, built in with the language:
 ```
 import "os"
 ```